sql-machine-learning/elasticdl/docs/designs/custom_allreduce_training_loop_support.md

 # Support Customizing the Training Loop Using AllReduce

-This document describes the design for supporting customizing the training loop when users use AllReduce distribution strategy.
+This document describes the design for supporting customizing the training loop when users use the AllReduce distribution strategy.

 ## Motivation

-Now, users need to define the forward computation, loss function, optimizer and dataset function in ElasticDL.
+Users need to define the forward computation, loss function, optimizer, and dataset function in ElasticDL.
 ElasticDL provides the training loop with those definitions.
 ElasticDL only supports Keras API to define the forward computation.
 It maybe not flexible for users to define complex models in CV or NLP.
 Sometimes, users need to